 Ewes’ body weight (BW) and body condition score (BCS)

-At all years and for all treatments, the ewes lost BW over the grazing season, from -10% in 2018 for T ewes to -25% in 2016 for T ewes, between the first and the last weighing (Table 4, Figure 5).
+At all years and for all treatments, the ewes lost BW over the grazing season, from -10% in 2018 for Tlow ewes to -25% in 2016 for Thigh ewes, between the first and the last weighing (Table 4, Figure 7, Table S4 for the fixed effect estimates).
 The general trend in 2016 and 2017 was a decrease in BW until the post-drying weighing, followed by either a maintenance or a re-increase afterwards.
 The pattern of 2018 was slightly different with a more progressive decrease in BW all along the grazing period on plots without re-gaining at the end.
 The shorter duration of the grazing period in 2018 may have participated in this different trend.
-The differences between treatments are expressed in interaction with the weighing dates, with an advantage for the T treatment compared to the wooded ones.
-In 2016, T ewes gained body weight after drying (D59-D122, p = 0.0001) while T ones did not; in 2018, T ewes maintained their body weight from D13 up to the end while T and T ewes lost body weight during the same period (T: p = 0.0075, T: p = 0.0001).
+The differences between treatments are expressed in interaction with the weighing dates, with an advantage for the Tlow treatment compared to the wooded ones.
+In 2016, Tlow ewes gained body weight after drying (D59-D122, p = 0.0001) while Tmed ones did not; in 2018, Tlow ewes maintained their body weight from D13 up to the end while Tmed and Thigh ewes lost body weight during the same period (Tmed: p = 0.0075, Thigh: p = 0.0001).
 Nevertheless, these differences never led to significant differences between treatments at the different weighing dates, after p-values were corrected for multiple comparisons.

 Table 4 - p-values of the tested effects relative to performance data for ewes and lambs